duckduckgo/duckduckgo-help-pages/_docs/aichat/usage-limits.md

 ## Is the method to impose these limits private?

 Yes.
 Per our strict [privacy policy](https://duckduckgo.com/privacy){:target="\_blank"}{:rel="noopener noreferrer"}, “We don’t save your IP address or any unique identifiers alongside your searches or visits to our websites.
 We also never log IP addresses or any unique identifiers to disk.”
-The same applies to AI Chat and to impose usage limits, we use a similar method as we do in search to prevent abuse.
+The same applies to Duck.ai chats.
+To impose usage limits, we use a similar method as we do in search to prevent abuse.
 While we cannot divulge the exact method in order to protect our system from bad actors and misuse, it is engineered in such a way that makes it completely anonymous.
 For more info on how we manage that technically in other contexts, please see [this help page]({{ site.baseurl }}/privacy/atb/).